-Birmingham Biomedical Research Centre (BBRC) and Clinical Research Facility (BCRF) played host to the first Biomedical Research Centre (BRC) and Clinical Research Facility (CRF) Inclusion Conference at “The Exchange” in Birmingham on 17 October.
+Birmingham Biomedical Research Centre (BBRC) and Birmingham Clinical Research Facility (BCRF) played host to the first Biomedical Research Centre (BRC) and Clinical Research Facility (CRF) Inclusion Conference at “The Exchange” in Birmingham on 17 October.

 The event provided BRC and CRF staff who work within the remit of Equality, Diversity and Inclusion (EDI) an opportunity to discuss EDI Strategies that have been produced by BRCs and CRFs and submitted to the National Institute of Health and Care Research (NIHR).